With Russian nuclear forces on alert, Ukraine crisis enters more dangerous phase

 Putin also personally oversaw nuclear exercises earlier this month as tensions mounted over Ukraine.

 But instead of backing off, Ukraine’s allies in the West have vowed to increase military support to the government in Kyiv.
-For the first time, European Commission President Ursula van der Leyen announced on Sunday that the European Union will finance arms supplies to a country under attack, and the bloc will bar landing and flyovers by Russian aircraft.
+For the first time, European Commission President Ursula von der Leyen announced on Sunday that the European Union will finance arms supplies to a country under attack, and the bloc will bar landing and flyovers by Russian aircraft.

 NATO nations, including the United States, have said they will not send forces to fight in Ukraine but will attempt to help the government of Volodymyr Zelensky fend off Russia’s attack, as it bars men of fighting age from the leaving the country and hands out weapons to lightly trained volunteers.